 On 20 June 1994, 20-year-old Dean Mellberg, a former US Airman, entered the Fairchild Air Force Base hospital and opened fire with an assault rifle.
 His first shots were targeted towards psychiatrist, Maj.
 Thomas Brigham and psychologist, Capt.
 Alan London had assessed him the year before and recommended he be discharged.
 Mellberg then walked through the hospital corridors firing randomly at anyone he saw.
 He killed five people and injured twenty-two in three minutes of horror.

-As he strode through the parking lot of the hospital he is stopped from his killing spree by Andy Brown, who shouts at him to lower his weapon before firing fatal shots as Mellberg refuses to comply and begins to fire at him.
+As he strides through the parking lot of the hospital he is stopped from his killing spree by Andy Brown, who shouts at him to lower his weapon before firing fatal shots as Mellberg refuses to comply and begins to fire at him.
 If not for Andy Brown’s actions that day, many more lives would have been lost.

 Dean Mellberg had served in the US Air Force for 22 months since his joining date in 1992.
 During that time he had repeatedly been referred for psychiatric assessment due to his demeanor and behavior.
 Initial reports suggested Mellberg suffered from “a generalized anxiety disorder with strong obsessive traits” and was unsuitable for service within the Air Force.
 The first of many recommendations was that airman Mellberg was suffering from mental health problems.